 Almost Eternal is a delightfully hilarious story that features all kinds of darker themes, but somehow still feels light and airy at the same time.
 If you enjoy dark comedy, it’s a must read, but there’s plenty more to uncover under the surface.
 The mystery amps up with each chapter, and only two things are certain; 1) nothing is what it seems, and 2) there’s vampires.
 A lot of them.

 Candy’s Neighbourhood Talk happens to be the only simlit on this list that has no supernatural elements whatsoever.
-Considering I’m currently on fantasy kick of sorts, that in itself is saying a lot.
-The story follows a group of mostly young adults, who are not all acquainted, but definitely all connected, six degrees of separation style.
+Considering I’m currently on fantasy-themed kick of sorts, that in itself says a lot.
+The story follows a group of (mostly) young adults, who are not all acquainted, but definitely all connected, six degrees of separation style.
 Each of the characters comes with their own quirks and flaws, and they sure act on them.
 This usually has a way of catching up with them, and sometimes sets a domino effect throughout the whole neighbourhood…

 Baking by Death